Welcome to Fred Astaire Dance Studio of Austin!

 Studio Address: 815 W 47th St #101 Austin, TX 78751

 We serve the following communities: Austin, Bastrop, Bee Caves, Buda, Burnet, Cedar Park, Driftwood, Dripping Springs, Elgin, Florence, Georgetown, Hutto, Killeen, Kyle, Lago Vista, Lakeway, Leander, Liberty Hill, Manor, Marble Falls,Pflugerville, Round Rock, San Marcos, Taylor, Volente and Wimberley

-Our proven dance curriculum includes a tiered program of regularly-scheduled Private Lessons, plus Group Lessons and Practice Parties to ensure that you learn as much as possible, in the shortest amount of time, with the most retention, and the most FUN!
-Our dance instructors’ repertoire covers the full range of ballroom dances – American, Latin, International Style, Ballroom Style, even Exhibition and Theater Arts dances.
-Created for both social & competitive dancers, our proprietary dance instruction program ensures you’ll be on your way to confident dancing by the end of your very first lesson!
-Click here for more information and to find a Fred Astaire Dance Studio near you.
+Fred Astaire Dance Studios’ proven program of Private Lessons, Group Lessons and Practice Parties ensures that you learn as much as possible, in the shortest amount of time, with the most retention, and the most FUN.
+In fact, you’ll be on your way to confident dancing by the end of your very first lesson!
+Our repertoire covers the full range of ballroom dances – American, Latin, International Style, Ballroom Style, even Exhibition and Theater Arts dances, for both social and competitive dancers.

 History of Fred Astaire Dance Studios